wandaww/xbox-game-bar-removal-for-windows-11/README.md

 4. and execute the script:
 .\remove-game-bar

-thanks, please follow [my stream page](fb.gg/kuebastard) on facebook if you looking for quality content on gaming :D
+thanks, please follow [my stream page](fb.gg/kuebastard) on facebook if you looking for GOOD quality content on gaming :D and join my [discord server ](https://discord.gg/Sd2xx9K) for disqussing tech and LFG